dotnetq/QSchema/README.md

 [![GitHub stars](https://img.shields.io/github/stars/machonky/QTools.svg?style=social&label=Star)](https://github.com/machonky/QTools/stargazers)

 ## Introduction
 QTools permits a developer to annotate a C# data model to help automatically define table schema for use in the kdb+ database.
+A developer can rapidly develop and prototype an entire schema declaratively, from the .net environment.
+Without QTools a developer must develop the schema twice - once in the .net environment and again in the kdb+ 'q' language.

 ## Getting Started
 Install the [NuGet package](https://www.nuget.org/packages/qtools).